liguochao-bioinformatics/Analyzer_RNA-Seq/README.md

     (3) Analyzer_RNA-Seq need the ABSOLUTE PATH of raw RNA-Seq data in fastq format and ABSOLUTE PATH of output directory.
 Therefore, there is no need to put Analyzer_RNA-Seq and your RNA-Seq data in the same directory.
 A better way is put it in environment PATH.

-    (4) In shell, run this command to see help of Analyzer_RNA-Seq :
+    (4) In shell, run this command to see help document of Analyzer_RNA-Seq :

         $ /path_to_Analyzer_RNA/Analyzer_RNA-Seq --help

-        You will see the help information like this:

         Usage: Analyzer_RNA-Seq.py [-p] path_name [-g] Reference.gtf [-a] Reference.fa [-i] input_fastq_files [-t] num_of_threads